MATHEMATICAL METHODS FOR ECONOMICS AND FINANCE

 The aim of the course is to provide students with the basics of financial mathematics for the evaluation of financial contracts.

 Knowledge and understanding: students should know the techniques and mathematical tools used for the evaluation of financial contracts.

 Applying knowledge and understanding: students should be able to apply the acquired knowledge to evaluate contracts.

 Making judgements: students should be able to use the acquired knowledge autonomously, by also applying them to other financial problems.

 Communication skills: students should clearly describe the methodologies adopted for solving the exercises in the written exam, and answer in a clear and reasoned way to the questions of the oral exam.

 Learning skills: students should be able to show a good learning ability, by widening, for example, their knowledge with use of relevant bibliographic references.

 The basic theory of interest: principal and interest.
 Present value.
 Present and future values of streams.
 Simple interest.
 Compound interest.
 Exponential law.

-The evaluations of the written and oral tests contribute to the definition of the final grade.
-Due to Covid-19, the exams will be held in the presence or at a distance according to the indications of the University.
+Due to Covid-19, the exam will be held in the presence or on line depending on the indications of the University.